The Kona Dew is our mainstay rental bike – these excellent city bikes are high quality, lightweight, and perfect for all-day riding in the city.

-While we 100% believe that bikes are the best way to get around the city, we know sometimes it’s best to go “multi-modal” to get where you need to go.
+While we 100% believe that bikes are the best way to get around Boston, we know sometimes it’s best to go “multi-modal” to get where you need to go.
 We’re big fans of the ways that the MBTA has enabled cyclists to use their services without necessarily leaving their bikes behind (or locked up out in the cold!).

 Bikes on the T (Subway)

 Bikes are allowed on many of the T lines that crisscross the city, though not at every time of the day.

 For example, you can take bikes on the Red Line anytime except during peak commuting hours, 7-10am and 4-7pm.

 The Red, Blue, Orange, and some Silver lines all allow bikes with some blacked-out hours.
 For more information, visit their website.

 Bikes are never allowed on the Green Line or Mattapan Trolley.

 Almost all of Boston’s local buses are equipped with bike racks, and so if you’re taking a bus, see a rack on the front, feel free to throw it on there!